 Many type of green card applications start with a visa petition, prepared by a family member or employer (your "petitioner") and filed with USCIS.
 If your petitioner didn't ask you to pay the filing fee for this initial petition that's one less fee for you to worry about.

 Although your family or employer will be the one to sign and submit the initial petition, there's nothing to stop them from asking you to pay or reimburse them for these fees.
-If you have to pay, how much USCIS will charge can be found on the Forms page of the agency's website.
+If you have to pay, how much USCIS will charge can be found on its Form G-1055.
 For example, family petitioners file Form I-130; self-petitioners under the Violence Against Women Act (VAWA) and other special immigrant programs file Form I-360; fiancé visa petitioners file Form I-129F; and employers file Form I-140.

-To see the filing fee, search the USCIS Forms page for the appropriate form number.
-The fees are (as of early 2023):
+To see the filing fee, again see the fee schedule on Form G-1055 for the appropriate form number.
+The most relevant fees are as follows (2025 figures):

 If you will be applying for a green card through a job offer, your employer will have already had to pay various fees even before the I-140, to obtain what's known as PERM labor certification.
-You, the intending immigrant, can't be asked to pay those.
-It's illegal for employers to make you pay for any part of the labor certification process (including attorney fees for that), so don't do it.
+You, the intending immigrant, can't legally be asked to pay those.
+It's unlawful for employers to make you pay for any part of the labor certification process (including attorney fees), so don't do it.
 You can't agree to reimburse your employer for labor certification costs later, either.

 After the initial petition is approved by USCIS, the next step is for your file to be transferred to the National Visa Center (NVC).
-If you're applying for an "immigrant visa," the NVC will send you an immigrant visa application fee invoice, and, if you are required to submit an affidavit of support that will be processed in the U.S., a fee invoice for that too.
-That fee was, in 2023, $120; but that amount covers an entire family immigrating together.
+If you're applying for an "immigrant visa," the NVC will send you an immigrant visa application fee invoice, and, if you're required to submit an Affidavit of Support that will be processed in the U.S., a fee invoice for that too.
+That fee is $120 in 2025; the amount covers an entire family immigrating together.

-The State Department's immigrant visa application fee was (as of early 2023):
+The State Department's immigrant visa application fee was (2025 figures):

-If you are successful in getting an immigrant visa, there is one last fee you have to pay.
+If you are successful in getting an immigrant visa, there's one last fee you have to pay.
 USCIS charges an "immigrant fee," to cover the expense of creating your green card.
-As of 2023, that immigrant fee is $220.
-You have to pay the USCIS immigrant fee online.
+That fee is $235 in 2025.
+You have to pay it online.
 It's best to do this before leaving for the United States—otherwise it will take a lot longer to get your actual "green card" in the mail.
 See the USCIS Immigrant Fee page of the USCIS website for details on how to pay.

 If applying for a green card as the fiancé of a U.S. citizen (or by using a K-3 visa for spouses of a U.S. citizen, though the K-3 visa is virtually obsolete), you don't pay the USCIS immigrant fee.
 Instead, you will need to apply for adjustment of status after you are in the United States.
 See How Much It Costs to Get a Green Card by Adjustment of Status for details.

 You might want to hire an attorney to help with the analysis of your green card eligibility as well as the paperwork.
-If your case presents major complications, you could even hire the attorney to accompany you to the interview at the U.S. consulate, if attorneys are allowed at your consulate (though this will be expensive, given that you might have to fly an attorney from the U.S.).
-Many, but not all, immigrant visa cases require an interview at the U.S. consulate; and it's pretty much guaranteed in marriage-based green card applications.
+If your case presents major complications, you could even hire the attorney to accompany you to the interview at the U.S. consulate, if attorneys are allowed at the one where you'll be interviewed.
+(This will, of course, be expensive, given that you might have to fly an attorney from the United States.)
+Many, but not all, immigrant visa cases require an interview at the U.S. consulate, normally in the immigrant's country of residence (or nationality, if you request it.)
+And interview is pretty much guaranteed in marriage-based green card applications.

 Most attorneys will quote you a flat fee.
 The attorney might allow you to pay part of it at the beginning and the rest at the end.
 The amount of the fee depends on factors like: